 What is Tumamoc Hill?

 But there is no single description of Tumamoc Hill that is complete.
-There are many layers to the place, with different meanings depending on who you are talking to.
+There are many layers to the place, with different meanings depending on who you are.

 A geologist will tell you that Tumamoc is an inselberg of volcanic rock remaining from eruptions between 20 – 30 million years ago.
 And it originally was formed near what is now the Santa Catalina Mountains.

 A paleontologist will tell you that the current Sonoran Desert environment came about 8–15 million years ago during a drying trend, when the unique desert plants here evolved from tropical ancestors moving north from Mexico.

 The Tohono O’odham call it Cemamagĭ Doag, “Horned Lizard Mountain.”
 The Hill is considered a sacred ancestral site for O’odham, Yaqui, and Hopi Indians.

 It has been called many names.
 Lawrence Clark Powell, famed librarian and writer who lived in Tucson, called Tumamoc “Tucson’s Acropolis.”
 It’s been called by various names, including “A Mecca for botanists, and “The Jerusalem of desert rats.”

 The first thing a modern ecologist will say to you is “don’t stray off the road.”
 Beginning with the establishment of the Desert Botanical Laboratory in 1903 by the Carnegie Institution of Washington, Tumamoc is the oldest continually monitored ecological research preserve in the world, with data from over 100 years of study.
 This is the world’s first restoration ecology project.
 The nature here is to look at, to study, to appreciate, but not to exploit–not even to use.